S=T for Shimura Varieties and Moduli Spaces of p-adic Shtukas: for Shimura varieties

-In summary, the construction of $\mathcal{M}(G)$ is to use v-descent to reduce to Dieudonn\'e theory and the classification over $\mathcal{O}_{\mathbb{C}}$.
-The key input is then the classification in terms of Hodge-Tate periods as in \cite{ScholzeWe2013}, and Fargues' theorem (\cite{SW17} theorem 14.4.1) that establishes the equivalence between de Rham pairs and Breuil-Kisin-Fargues modules.
+In summary, the construction of $\mathcal{M}(G)$ is to use v-descent to reduce to Dieudonn\'e theory and the classification over $\mathcal{O}_{C}$.
+The key input is then the classification in terms of Hodge--Tate periods as in \cite{ScholzeWe2013}, and Fargues' theorem (\cite[Theorem 14.1.1]{SW17}) that establishes the equivalence between de Rham pairs and Breuil--Kisin--Fargues modules.